chloehellberg/TapRoomRedux/README.md

     - For Each Keg: See its name, brand, price, quantity and style/type.
   - See how many pints are left in a keg (full keg has roughly 124 pints).
   - Ability to click a button on each keg to sell a pint of it and quantity of keg will descrease the number of pints left by 1.
 Pints should not be able to go below 0.
+  - Ability to "restock" keg once keg is empty and hits 0 pints.
+  - Keg will update to say "Almost Empty" when it hits 10 pints left and "Out of Stock" when it hits 0 pints left.

 ### Tap Room Components Diagram